ideo/stanley-bot/README.md

 In the Heroku Dashboard under “Deploy”, link you Github repository to your Heroku app.
 Set it up as “automatic deploys” - so any time you commit new code to Github you are automatically live with the changes.

 ##Step 6
 In the Heroku Dashboard under “Resources”, click on ClearDB and retrieve the information regarding your database: host, user name, password, database name.
-Type these in your Sequel Pro, and once you are connected install your dabase launching this script http://YOUR_ HEROKU_INSTANCE/config/installDB.php.
+Use these credentials in your Sequel Pro.
+Once you are connected install your database launching this script http://YOUR_ HEROKU_INSTANCE/config/installDB.php.
 Once the database is installed, you can delete installDB.php from your repo.
+In order to install the script, you'll need to have the PHP server running.

 ##Step 7
 Now, create a private slack channel for you and your team.
 Invite to the channel everyone that should be involved in the conversations.